Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching: Introduction

 \section{Introduction}

-Stable matching theory is a central topic in algorithmic game theory (see for example \textcite{matchup} for an extensive overview of algorithmic questions and advances), attracting attention from researchers in economics, computer science and operations research.
-One of the foundational problems in this area is the {\sc Stable Roommates} problem ({\sc sr}), first proposed and studied by \textcite{gale_shapley}, where agents seek to be matched in pairs without creating incentives for deviation.
+Stable matching theory is a central topic in algorithmic game theory (see for example Manlove \cite{matchup} for an extensive overview of algorithmic questions and advances), attracting attention from researchers in economics, computer science and operations research.
+One of the foundational problems in this area is the {\sc Stable Roommates} problem ({\sc sr}), first proposed and studied by Gale and Shapley \cite{galeShapley}, where agents seek to be matched in pairs without creating incentives for deviation.
 Note that {\sc sr} is a non-bipartite generalisation of the classical bipartite {\sc Stable Marriage} problem which deals with two disjoint sets of agents.
-However, in contrast to its bipartite restriction, {\sc sr} suffers from a major limitation: stable matchings do not always exist (see \textcite{gusfield89} for an extensive early overview of the structure of the problem).
+However, in contrast to its bipartite restriction, {\sc sr} suffers from a major limitation: stable matchings do not always exist (see \cite{gusfield89} for an extensive overview of structural insights).
 This lack of guaranteed feasibility has motivated researchers to look for structural characterisations and alternative solution concepts.

-A significant advance \cite{matchup} came in the form of \emph{stable partitions} -- a combinatorial structure introduced by \textcite{tan91_1} as a relaxation of a stable matching that always exists and, crucially, tightly characterises the structure of {\sc sr} instances and certifies the \emph{unsolvability} (the non-existence of a stable matching) of such instances succinctly.
+A significant advance \cite{matchup} came in the form of \emph{stable partitions} -- a combinatorial structure introduced by Tan \cite{tan91_1} as a relaxation of a stable matching that always exists and, crucially, tightly characterises the structure of {\sc sr} instances and certifies the \emph{unsolvability} (the non-existence of a stable matching) of such instances succinctly.
 Stable partitions also correspond naturally to stable half-matchings \cite{biro08}, where agents may split their capacity among multiple partners, thereby allowing for a relaxed but stable assignment.